AfrikaBurn/TMI/README.md

 ### Administration

-Admin is the first of the client applications and is meant to be a low level administration of the core elements.
+Admin is the first of the client applications and is meant to be a low level administration of the people elements.
 It has begun to be implemented using [Angular](https://angular.io/).

-Read more about administration in its [README.md](people/admin/README.md)
+Read more about administration in its [README.md](apps/admin/README.md)

 #### Prerequisites